 Fist of Suns basically makes Morphon’s second ability, making any card of the chosen type free to cast.
 Another card similar to this is Jodah, Archmage Eternal, but I diodn’t highlight it, because it is a human creature.
 Fist of Suns has the same effect, but it’s an artifact, which is way better.
 Its ability basically tells you: “Play everything you have for free”, which is, as you know, pretty good.

-Vanquisher’s Banner allows you to draw card each time you play a creature of the chosen type, besides it also serves as an anthem effect all chosen creatures +1/+1.
+Vanquisher’s Banner allows you to draw a card each time you play a creature of the chosen type, besides it also serves as an anthem effect all chosen creatures +1/+1.

 #1 Najeela, the Blade-Blossom